ky381011/aws-cicd/docs/actions/state.md

 > [!IMPORTANT]
 > You can destroy environment deployed by terraform in github actions

-Comparede to vpc.yaml, adding process of storing tfstate file
+Compared to vpc.yaml, adding process of storing tfstate file
 File is stored in own private repository

 ```yaml